-The Company's Board of Directors has determined that each of Noriaki Shimazaki and Mari Sono, a member of the Audit Committee, qualifies as an "audit committee financial expert" as such term is defined by the General Instructions for Item 16A of Form 20-F. Additionally, Mr. Shimazaki and Ms. Sono meet the independence requirements applicable to them under Section 303A.06 of the NYSE Listed Company Manual.
+The Company's Board of Directors has determined that Mr. Noriaki Shimazaki, a member of the Audit Committee, qualifies as an "audit committee financial expert" as such term is defined by the General Instructions for Item 16A of Form 20-F. Additionally, Mr. Noriaki Shimazaki and Ms. Mari Sono meet the independence requirements applicable to them under Section 303A.06 of the NYSE Listed Company Manual.
 For a description of their business experience, see Item 6.A "Directors and Senior Management-Directors" in this annual report.